 Supplies to Make a Layered Wreath Bow

-Step-by-step instructions for Making the Layered Wreath Bow
+Step-by-step instructions for Making a Simple or Layered Christmas Wreath Bow

-Create a lavish, multi-layered bow, where we stack three distinct bows to achieve an extravagant look.
+Create a lavish, simple or multi-layered bow, where we stack three distinct bows to achieve an extravagant look.

 Prep Time5 minutes